koszeggy/KGySoft.Json/README.md

 Console.WriteLine(value["data"][0]["newProp"].Type) // Number
 ```

-> _Tip:_ [`JsonObject`](https://docs.kgysoft.net/json/?topic=html/T_KGySoft_Json_JsonObject.htm) implements both `IList<JsonProperty>` and `IDictionary<string, JsonValue>` interfaces so without casting or specifying some type arguments many LINQ methods might be ambiguous on `JsonObject` instances.
+> _Tip:_ [`JsonObject`](https://docs.kgysoft.net/json/?topic=html/T_KGySoft_Json_JsonObject.htm) implements both `IList<JsonProperty>` and `IDictionary<string, JsonValue>` so without casting or specifying some type arguments many LINQ methods might be ambiguous on a `JsonObject` instance.
 To avoid ambiguity and to keep also the syntax simple you can perform the LINQ operations on its `Entries` property.

 ## Performance Comparisons

+**Notes:**
 * The tests compare JSON.NET (aka.
-Newtonsoft.Json), System.Text.Json and KGy SOFT JSON.
+Newtonsoft.Json), System.Text.Json and KGy SOFT JSON Libraries.
 * The test cases were executed for 500ms after a warp-up period.
 * The test cases below all used the same formatted JSON [test data](https://github.com/koszeggy/KGySoft.Json/blob/Development/KGySoft.Json.PerformanceTest/TestData.cs#L24) as an input

-> _Note:_ See the source code of the tests along with more test cases in the `KGySoft.Json.PerformanceTest` project.
+> _Tip:_ See the source code of the tests along with more test cases in the `KGySoft.Json.PerformanceTest` project.

 ### Parse test

-Parsing the test data above from an UTF8 stream.
+Parsing a test JSON from an UTF8 stream.
 For System.Text.Json this provides the best performance, in which case it is completely allocation free.
 It is reflected in the results, too:

 ```
 1. System.Text.Json: 44,536 iterations in 500.00 ms. Adjusted for 500 ms: 44,535.63